-Arrow consumes oxygen from air to extend its flight.
+Arrow consumes oxygen from the air to extend its flight.

 Inspiration from Nature

-Simuliidae use water currents for absorption of food and excretion.
+Simuliidae uses water currents for the absorption of food and excretion.

-We are looking at ways of making everything sustainable and green; cities, industries and food cycles etc. What remains to be tested is war which is as inevitable as anything else.
-For as long as men remain victim of their egos and profit remains piling, war will never end.
+We are looking at ways of making everything sustainable and green; cities, industries, and food cycles, etc. What remains to be tested is a war that is as inevitable as anything else.
+For as long as men remain victims of their egos and profit remains piling, war will never end.
 So, instead of championing peace as the only solution, can we make wars green too?
 For a starter, war should be fought outside the cities, like in good old days.
 When we reflect upon this, we realize that fire-power has much to do with the time in which an individual’s life is losing its worth.
 A simpler weapon like an arrow needs to be upgraded into a weapon of green war.

-Since arrow is soundless and no firepower means no thermal tracking, it is most suited for stealth missions..
+Since an arrow is soundless and no firepower means no thermal tracking, it is most suited for stealth missions.
 Many design concepts have been explored and tested which swerve little with the wind.
-And the internal turbulence and twang of the shaft is used for furthering the projectile.
+And the internal turbulence and twang of the shaft are used for furthering the projectile.
 But in order to cover the distances of a bullet, an arrow needs to utilize the energy which drifts across its surface during flight.

-An arrow is designed which flies with the help of multiple variables of wind such as air density, cross-wind and the drag along its surface.
-There are micro-chipsets (13, 14, 15) of ramjet technology (9, 12-15) which are designed to function for short term, live memory only (21).
+An arrow is designed which flies with the help of multiple variables of wind such as air density, cross-wind, and the drag along its surface.
+There are micro-chipsets (13, 14, 15) of ramjet technology (9, 12-15) which are designed to function for the short term, live memory only (21).
 Air is let in through smart pores (33, 34) running along the shaft.
-These pores open and close with the spin (31) and dip (36) of the projectile.
+These pores open up and close with the spin (31) and dip (36) of the projectile.
 Air-handling is performed by the microchip which uses incoming air for propulsion (12, 26) only when needed.
-Since energy cannot be stored onboard and the flight depends solely on the variables of wind, arrow only needs a target (39) within in its conical range, and not a path to follow.
+Since energy cannot be stored onboard and the flight depends solely on the variables of wind, the arrow only needs a target (39) within its conical range and not a path to follow.